airalab/robonomics-wiki/docs/en/sls-setup.md

 10. Connect your devices by going to `Zigbee` -> `Join`.
 Press the `Enable Join` button to start searching Zigbee devices.
 Put your sensors in pairing mode.
 You will see active sensors.

-After connecting all sensors to SLS Gateway, it's time to connect SLS Gateway to Home assistant with the following [guide](/docs/sls-gateway-connect).
+After connecting all sensors to the SLS Gateway, it's time to connect SLS Gateway to Home assistant with the following [guide](/docs/sls-gateway-connect).